 Golgi complex definition –

-The Golgi complex is a differentiated protein of the vacuolar system of the cell.
-Both morphological and functionally, it is related to the endoplasmic reticulum on one side and to the secretory vesicle on the other side.
+The Golgi complex is a differentiated protein of the cell’s vacuolar system.
+Morphologically and functionally, it is related to the endoplasmic reticulum on one side and the secretory vesicle on the other.

 It was discovered by Camillo Golgi in 1898 in the Nerve cells by the Silver staining method.
 After the Discoverer’s name, it is known as the Golgi complex, Golgi apparatus, or Golgi bodies.